frescobaldi/frescobaldi-themes/README.md

 4. Click `Menu` right to the current scheme name and choose `Import...` option from the drop-down list.
 5. Find the previously downloaded file and open it.
 6. Apply changes and now your Frescobaldi should be prettier :-)

+## Contributing

+If you have a better aesthetic sense than me, you are very welcome to propose changes to this project :-)